mikolas2788/Congregate/README.md

-# NYC Turnstile Data visualization
+# Congregate

 ### Overview
-This project will visualize trends in people movement activity in NYC based on subway turnstile usage data provided by the MTA.
-Businesses may find this useful by observing peak activity throughout the day and maximize their efficiency in targetting prospective clients.
+This project will visualize trends in people movement activity in NYC utilizing MTA's subway turnstile usage data.
+Small businesses such as Uber/Lyft drivers and food truck owners would be able to observe peak activity throughout the day and maximize their efficiency in targetting prospective clients.

 ### Features